iniaeni/iniaeni/README.md

 ### Hi there 👋

 - 👋 I’m aeni
-- 👀 I’m interested in
+- 👀 I'm interested in programming languages
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌱 I'm studying at SMK Wikrama Bogor
+- 💞️ Software and Game Development Major

 ### :gear: Language and Tools